-Solving many geologic problems requires an understanding of the thermal nature of Earth's crust and mantle, and mineral heat transfer properties (thermal conductivity (k) and thermal diffusivity (D)) provide the basis for such understanding.
+Solving many geologic problems requires understanding the thermal nature of Earth's crust and mantle, and thus knowledge of relevant mineral heat transfer properties (thermal conductivity (k) and thermal diffusivity (D)).
 Therefore, we have been building a database of mineral thermal diffusivities measured with Laser Flash Analysis (LFA).
 To date, several glass and mineral systems have been probed, including quartz, perovskite, olivine, clinopyroxene, orthopyroxene, garnet and spinel (Branlund and Hofmeister 2007; Hofmeister 2010; Pertermann and Hofmeister 2006, 2008; Hofmeister 2011, 2006, 2007).
 Data on low albite and low sanidine have been published (Pertermann et al. 2008; Hofmeister et al. 2009), but more-calcic plagioclase data are lacking.
-Given that feldspar is the most common rock-forming mineral, and plagioclase is prevalent in intermediate and mafic igneous rocks, it is especially important that +6we/characterize heat transfer in plagioclase.
+Given that feldspar is the most common rock-forming mineral, and plagioclase is prevalent in intermediate and mafic igneous rocks, it is especially important to characterize heat transfer in plagioclase.

 Plagioclase minerals are structurally complex (Figure 1).
-At high temperature, a true solid solution exists between the sodic and calcic end members of the plagioclase series, albite $(NaAlSi_3O_8)$ and anorthite $(CaAl_2Si_2O_8)$.
-Low albite is ordered such that Al always resides on the T_1O site, forming a $C\overline{1}$ structure.
-With increased temperature the albite disorders forming high galifi sp albite (still $C\overline{1}$), because Al can move to other sites.
+At high temperature, a true solid solution exists between the sodic and calcic end members of the plagioclase series, albite (NaAlSi3O8) and anorthite (CaAl2Si2O8).
+Low albite is ordered such that Al always resides on the T1O site, forming a $C\overline{1}$ structure.
+With increased temperature, Al can diffuse to other sites and albite disorders, forming high albite (still $C\overline{1}$).
 At a higher temperature, the framework shears leading to a partially ordered monoclinic structure (C2/m space group) (Parsons 2010).
 In pure anorthite, each Al is surrounded by four Si and vice versa; the alternating layers of Si and Al tetrahedra double the length of the c-axis in the crystallographic unit cell (McConnell 2008); Like low albite, anorthite exhibits long-range order.
-Unlike albite, anorthite remains perfectly ordered (with the I) structure) until melting.
+Unlike albite, anorthite remains perfectly ordered (with the $I\overline{1}$ structure) until melting.
 At low temperature (below about 500 K), The anorthite lattice distorts around Ca atoms, creating a $P\overline{1}$ structure.
-Charge imbalances caused by Na/Ca substitution in anorthite/albite are counteracted by Al/Si exchange.
+Charge imbalances caused by

+Na-Ca substitution in anorthite-albite are counteracted by Al-Si exchange.
 Atomic ordering becomes complicated because Al-O-Al bonds are energetically expensive; intermediate plagioclase therefore consist of planar subdomains with slightly different structures, and these antiphase domains combine to form incommensurate superstructures.
 The two main intermediate structures are the more Ab-rich e_2 and the more An-rich e_1 plagioclase, so named because of e reflections that appear in single-crystal x-ray photographs.
-McConnell (2008) proposed that e_2 plagioclase contains alternating domains of albite-like ($C\overline{1}$) and an anorthitelike ($I\overline{1}$) structures, whereas the e_1 phase contains alternating incommensurate layers of ordered and partially ordered $I\overline{1}$ structures.
+McConnell (2008) proposed that e_2 plagioclase contains alternating domains of albite-like ($C\overline{1}$) and an anorthite-like ($I\overline{1}$) structures, whereas the e_1 phase contains alternating incommensurate layers of ordered and partially ordered $I\overline{1}$ structures.
 The widths of the domains are on the order of 20-50 nm, and orientations vary with An-content and temperature (e.g., Carpenter 1991; Grove 1977).
 At low temperatures, miscibility gaps exist in the solid solution, and intergrowths of the different structures form, creating peristerite ($C\overline{1}$ and e_2), Bøgglid ($e_1 + e_2$) and Hüttenlocher ($e_1 + I\overline{1}$) intergrowths (Figure 1).
-It is likely that the entire solid solution, with the exception of the two end members, is immiscible at temperatures (<~400 K) (Parsons 2010).
+It is likely that the entire solid solution, with the exception of the two end members, is immiscible at temperatures ($<\sim400$ K) (Parsons 2010).

-Because atomic diffusion is very sluggish in plagioclase, many samples retain a metastable structure (either $C\overline{1}$, $I\overline{1}$, e_1 or e_2).
-Only very slowly cooled plutonic samples and metamorphic samples will possess the intergrowths, whereas volcanic plagioclase are more disordered with structures that may reflect the high temperature solid solution.
-Plagioclase therefore does not simply fall into a "high" versus "low" category, but exhibits a wide range of order/disorder reflecting varied cooling histories.
+Because atomic diffusion is very sluggish in plagioclase, many samples retain a metastable structure (either $C\overline{1}$, $I\overline{1}$, e_1 or e_2) upon cooling.
+Only very slowly cooled plutonic samples and metamorphic samples will possess the intergrowths, whereas volcanic plagioclase are more disordered with structures that may reflect high temperature solid solution.
+Plagioclase therefore does not simply fall into a "high" versus "low" category, but exhibits a wide range of order-disorder reflecting varied cooling histories.